-It best to determine what your reading level is before finding the book you want to read.
+It is best to determine what your reading level is before finding the book you want to read.

-But if you have a book you want to read you can check its level by using one of these tools:
+But if you have a book you want to read, you can check its level by using one of these tools:

-Once you have established what your English reading level is you can now start thinking about what you want to read.
+Once you have established what your English reading level is, you can now start thinking about what you want to read.

 I strongly recommend learning to read through English literature.

 There are thousands of books to choose from in all kinds of genres.
-You will definitely find books that you will love to read.
+You will definitely find books you will love to read.

 You can start with very simple books and progress to more advanced levels as your reading comprehension improves.

-For example, if you read a legal thriller by the author John Grisham you are going to see many words and phrases associated with law, legal terms and crime.
+For example, if you read a legal thriller by the author John Grisham, you are going to see many words and phrases associated with law, legal terms, and crime.

-Equally, if you read a book by JK Rowling you will find vocabulary about magic and fantasy figures like witches and wizards.
+Equally, if you read a book by JK Rowling, you will find vocabulary about magic and fantasy figures like witches and wizards.